iamwavecut/telegram-chatgpt-bot/README.md

 ```
 ---
 ## Translations
 The bot is currently available in the following languages: English, Russian, Belarusian, Ukrainian.
 Feel free to contribute translations for other languages!
+The ChatGPT API itself understands a lot more languages, so go give it a try!